camronh/Lottery-Tutorial/PART2.md

   solidity: "0.8.9",
   networks: {
     hardhat: { // Hardhat local network
-      chainId: 5, // Force the ChainID to be 5 (Goerli) in testing
+      chainId: 137, // Force the ChainID to be 137 (Mumbai) in testing; Use 5 for Goerli
       forking: { // Configure the forking behavior
         url: process.env.RPC_URL, // Using the RPC_URL from the .env file },